qgis/QGIS-Website/content/resources/books.md

 # Books

-This page lists books available from others publishers.
-QGIS does not manage any of them and they are given only to help.
+This page lists books available from other publishers.
+QGIS does not manage any of them, and they are listed here only for your convenience.

 Please write to [psc@qgis.org](mailto:psc%40qgis.org) if you want to have your book added here.
-Or you edit this page in github and do a pull request.
+Alternatively, you can edit this page on GitHub and submit a pull request.

-Note: Books order is newest first.
-Note2: After the english books there are french, greek and polish items
+Note: The books are listed in order of newest first.
+After the English books, there are items in French, Greek, Polish and other languages.

 ## English